deankoch/rasterbc_src/utility_functions.knit.md

 in the 'src_\<collection\>.R' script we call this once with only `collection` specified to get a template list, whose entries are then filled in as the script progresses.
 At the end we save this metadata to '\<collection\>.RData' in `data.dir`.

-Each layer uses the same Albers projection and NAD83 datum, and the same grid layout as
+Each layer uses the same
+<a href="https://spatialreference.org/ref/epsg/nad83-bc-albers/" target="_blank">Albers projection and NAD83 datum</a>,
+and a cropped version of the grid layout in
 <a href="http://hectaresBC.org" target="_blank">hectaresBC</a>,
 the parameters of which are hard-coded in this convenience function: